 With all of the checkpoints people must go through to get from the terminal to the plane to their destination — check-in, security, passport control, customs, immigration — it’s smart to dress comfortably and in a way that won’t cause a delay for you or your fellow plane passengers.

-The following tips can help you decide how to dress, what to carry and otherwise prepare for your next plane trip:
+The following tips can help you decide how to dress, what to carry and otherwise prepare for your next plane trip.

 Dress in Layers

 It can get steamy standing in a crowded check-in line and chilly in an air-conditioned plane.
 To prepare for both situations, dress in layers that can be peeled off or added as needed in the airport and on the plane.
+Make sure your vacation packing list features items that can be combined.

 Avoid Heavy Metal